 \subsection{Role of Pre-trained Knowledge Versus Retrieval Augmentation}

 A deliberate architectural choice in AutoMOOSE is the absence of retrieval-augmented generation (RAG).
 The Architect and Input Writer agents rely entirely on pre-trained MOOSE knowledge embedded in the underlying language model, without access to MOOSE documentation or example files at inference time.
-The input file fidelity results (Section~\ref{sec:input_fidelity}) confirm that this is sufficient for the GBEvolution grain growth formulation: 6 of 12 structural blocks match the human-written reference exactly, 4 are functionally equivalent, and the generated file executes correctly on the first attempt after plugin validation.
+The input file fidelity results (Section~\ref{sec:input_fidelity}) confirm that this is sufficient for the GBEvolution grain growth formulation: across 100 matched human--agent pairs the agent reproduces every physics-determining block exactly, with divergences confined to the two purely operational blocks (\texttt{[Executioner]}, \texttt{[Outputs]}); in the representative single-file comparison, 6 of 12 structural blocks match the human-written reference exactly and 4 more are functionally equivalent, and the generated file executes correctly on the first attempt after plugin validation.

 This approach has clear limits, however.
 MOOSE is a large, actively developed framework with hundreds of physics modules, many of which post-date the language model's training cutoff or are insufficiently represented in public training corpora.
 For less common physics --- electrochemistry, contact mechanics, reactor neutronics --- pre-trained knowledge alone is likely insufficient to generate correct input files without retrieval support.
 A RAG layer over the MOOSE documentation corpus and official examples repository is therefore the most impactful near-term extension, scoped as future work in Section~\ref{sec:discussion_limitations}.